Ronnie-Leon76/Yatsa-Analytics/README.md

 ## Dashboard

 We have developed a dashboard based on the analysis performed on the Yatsa Data Analytics project.
 The dashboard provides a user-friendly interface to visualize the insights extracted from the dataset.
-The link to the dashboard is: [Yatsa Analytics](https://yatsaanalytics.software/)
+Here is a link to the dashboard: [Yatsa Analytics](https://yatsaanalytics.software/)

 ## Conclusion